mpkrass7/m_pkfire/content/post/2022-07-22-nested-crossvalidation/index.md

 projects: []
 ---

- Nested cross validation is cross validation methodlogy that can provide better estimates of model performance on held out data.
-In this tutorial I will provide an explanation of what nested cross validation is, why you should use it, and how to implement in scikit-learn.
+ Nested cross validation is a cross validation methodology that can provide better estimates of model performance on held out data.
+In this tutorial I will provide an explanation of what nested cross validation is, why you should use it, and how to implement it in scikit-learn.

 ### Prerequisites